 - Participation: Countries must ensure active and informed participation of individuals in decisions that affect them, including health issues.

 - Accountability: It is the duty of all leaders, policymakers, health systems, and education systems to be accountable to the people in making them realise the human right to family planning.

 World Population Day: Celebration

-It is an international event where various countries, organisations participate and draw attention on the major issues related to the population of the world.
-Activities organised on this day includes seminar, discussion, educational sessions, public contest, slogans, workshops, debates, songs etc. Not only this, even TV channels, news channels, radio broadcast various programmes related to population and importance of family planning.
+It is an international event where various countries, organisations participate and draw attention to the major issues related to the population of the world.
+Activities organised on this day includes seminar, discussion, educational sessions, public contest, slogans, workshops, debates, songs, etc. Not only this, even TV channels, news channels, radio broadcast various programs related to population, and the importance of family planning.

-So, World population is observed worldwide every year on 11 July to draw attention of public towards the importance of population issues and need to curb it.
+So, the World population is observed worldwide every year on 11 July to draw the attention of the public towards the importance of population issues and the need to curb them.